GLOBAL MARKETS-Stocks dip, oil slides and havens shine as growth nerves nag

 By Tom Westbrook

-Oil prices skidded to a six-week low on concern about a supply overhang and the prospect of China, Japan and the United States dipping into their fuel reserves, with Brent futures LCOc1 last at $79.77, more than 8% off last month's three-year high.
+Oil prices skidded to a six-week low on concern about a supply overhang and the prospect of China and the United States dipping into their fuel reserves, with Brent futures LCOc1 last at $80, about 8% off last month's three-year high.
 O/R

-The risk-sensitive Australian dollar also fell to a six-week trough of $0.7256.
-AUD/

-Japan's Nikkei .N225 was down 0.6% in early trade. .T MSCI's broadest index of Asian shares outside Japan .MIAPJ0000PUS dropped 0.5% and S&P 500 futures ESc1 were flat after the index .SPX eased a little bit overnight. .N
+Japan's Nikkei .N225 fell 0.1%. .T MSCI's broadest index of Asian shares outside Japan .MIAPJ0000PUS dropped 0.5%, dragged mostly by weakness in Hong Kong tech stocks .HSTECH.

-The mood was softest in Hong Kong where concern over the earnings outlook weighed on tech stocks and an almost 5% drop in heavyweight Alibaba 9988.HK dragged the Hang Seng .HSI about 1% lower. .HK
+S&P 500 futures ESc1 were up 0.1% after the index .SPX eased a little bit on Wednesday.
+European futures STXEc1 were flat after scaling a record peak a day earlier. .EU.N

 "We do seem to have stalled somewhat as we head into the year end," said Jun Bei Liu, a portfolio manager at Tribeca Investment Partners in Sydney.